Antyos/ppt-section-timeline/README.md

       Format" tab, i.e., **Video Format > Change > Change Video**.
     - Note: Using this on a video in a (non-nested) group will work, however undoing the replace may corrupt the animations on the slide.

+### Add to Group

+- **Add to Group**: Add the selected shape to a group.
+    - Found in the right-click context menu for shapes under the "Group" tab.
+    - If a group is not selected, the two shapes will be grouped together while preserving the animations of the most recently selected shape with animations.
+    - Does not work with nested groups.
+For subgroups, [swap the animations](#swap-animations) to another shape first, ungroup as many levels as necessary, then re-group and swap the animations back.

+### Swap Animations

+- **Swap Animations**: Swaps the animations on two shapes.
+    - Found in the "Animations", i.e., **Animations > Swap > Swap**

 ## Installation